CristinaRuth/cristina-ruth/src/pages/posts/4-steps-to-grow-your-people-skills.md

 Some big things I tried that you can try too:
 * Submitted and presented talks for conferences.
-* At conferences, sat at tables where complete strangers were sitting.
+* At conferences, sat at tables where complete strangers were sitting AND talked with them.
 * Joined in in-progress conversations where people were already talking.

 This is definitely scarier.
 I did my first *big conference* talk in September this year, and I was *nervous*!
 It's very different being up in front of a bunch of people rather than just talking in-person with 1 or a few people.
 My instinct was to just quit and stop because it would be easier to do that.